Last Updated on November 24, 2025

 Price movement and ICT Power of 3 (AMD)

 A foundational factor in CRT is its combination with ICT power of 3.
-With the help of this, a trader can time entries in market.
-CRT candlestick pattern (combined with ICT power of three) firmly believes that market mainly moves in three directions: Accumulation, manipulation and distribution.
+With the help of this, a trader can time trade entries in market.
+Traders using the model (combined with ICT power of three) firmly believes that market mainly moves in three directions: Accumulation, manipulation and distribution.
 Above chart is showing the whole price action range within one candle.
 It can happen multiple candlesticks.

-There is a rule in CRT that if market decides to move in a direction, it must accumulate and then clear out the highs or lows of CRT candlestick (it depends upon whether the candle is bullish or bearish).
+There is a rule in the model that if market decides to move in a direction, it must accumulate and then clear out the highs or lows of the reference candlestick (it depends upon whether the candle is bullish or bearish).

 After identification of candlestick with strong range in key level.
 There is a proper accumulation on smaller time frame.
 Institutions accumulate their positions.
 During accumulation phase, market move in a tight range (sideways).
 Institutions carefully accumulate positions with intention of erasing foot prints of their accumulation.

 Manipulation occurs to trap retailers.
-Retailer bias market directionality and enter in market with break out.
-The break out is used by institution as a trap and short lived.
+Retailer enter in market with break out.
+Institutions uses the breakout as a trap and short lived.
 Manipulation occurs in characterized by false breakouts, stop hunts, or liquidity grabs.

 Manipulation is short-lived and market enter again in the range.
 Distribution phase usually aligns with the actual trend direction.
 It allows market to move in one specific direction.
 The phase is profitable for institutional investors.

 The entire process is considered as a heart beat of the market.
 The process of ADM operates as a never-ending loop in financial markets.
-The process can across multiple time frames.
+The process repeats across multiple timeframes.
 By zooming into the smaller timeframes, we can identify accumulation, manipulation and distribution of HTF CTR candlestick.
-Multi-timeframe helps in refining the entry and exit points.
+Multi-timeframes help in refining the entry and exit points.

 Identification of CTR Candlestick